sdsanchezm/kommandozeile-all/README.md

     - Restore not stated file:
         - `git restore <file>`

+7. to show you the difference between that COMMIT's ancestor and the COMMIT
+    - `git diff COMMIT~ COMMIT`
+    - To show the COMMITs data
+        - `git show COMMIT`
+    - simply to show waht will be included (**before push**)
+        - `git show`

+(also git diff COMMIT

 ### Initialize git (locally) the correct way

 -   `git init .`